jamestjw/jamestjw.github.io/index.md

 ## Home

 Bienvenue sur le blog de James!
-Je vais vous parler des choses qui m'intéressent, en ce moment il s'agit surtout des langues étrangères, des échecs et de la théorie des types.
+Je vous parlerai des choses qui m'intéressent, en ce moment il s'agit surtout des langues étrangères, des échecs et de la théorie des types.

 Did that catch you by surprise?
 My name is **James** and welcome to my blog!
 Like all other Malaysians, I pride myself on being a polyglot (one of who knows